masoom-khan/child-malnutrition-ml/README.md

 # Child Malnutrition Risk Predictor

-MUAC screening — measuring a child's mid-upper arm circumference — is how you identify malnutrition in the field.
-The problem is it requires a trained person to physically measure each child, which creates a real bottleneck in low-coverage areas.
+MUAC screening, measuring a child's mid-upper arm circumference is how you identify malnutrition in the field.Working in WFP Project of Benazir Nashunuma Programme gave me the idea as i was working as Information managment officer there, The problem is it requires a trained person to physically measure each child, which creates a real bottleneck in low-coverage areas.

 The question I wanted to answer: can household-level survey data predict malnutrition risk well enough to prioritise which children get screened first?
 This model suggests yes.